 The ESF was established in 2020 to counter economic impacts resulting from the coronavirus pandemic.
 In 2022, the purpose of the ESF was expanded to include mitigating the consequences of the energy crisis.

 Tasks in the context of the coronavirus pandemic

-The ESF aims to stabilize companies in the real economy and avert negative effects on the labor market.
-In principle, it was aimed at commercial enterprises that met two of the following three criteria in the last two financial years already closed on the balance sheet before January 1st, 2020:
+The ESF aims to stabilise companies in the real economy and avert negative effects on the labour market.
+In principle, it was aimed at commercial enterprises that met two of the following three criteria in the last two financial years already closed on the balance sheet before 1 January, 2020:

 - Balance sheet total of more than € 43 mn,

 - more than € 50 mn in sales revenue and

 - more than 249 employees on an annual average.

 Applications could be submitted until April 2022 to the Federal Ministry for Economic Affairs and Climate Action.
 A decision on these had to be made by 30 June 2022.
 The Federal Ministry of Finance, in agreement with the Federal Ministry of Economic Affairs and Climate Action and, in special cases, an interministerial committee, decides at the company's request on stabilisation measures to be taken, taking account of